How Do You Know If You Have Fatty Liver?August 13, 2018

 A more recent study in the Journal of Diabetes Research supports this6.
 They compared female subjects performing moderate-intensity endurance to females performing HIIT.
 Both groups worked to the same degree of energy output.

-The HIIT group achieved this energy output in a shorter time than the endurance groups.
+The study revealed that the HIIT group achieved this energy output in a shorter time than the endurance groups.
 Both groups lost the same amount of fat, but the HIIT group spent much less time in order to achieve the same results as the endurance group.

-While both endurance and burst exercises raise your stress hormone, cortisol, with burst exercises you immediately allow the body to recover and allow those levels to come back down.
+While both endurance and burst exercises raise your stress hormone, cortisol, burst exercises immediately allow the body to recover and allow those levels to come down.

 As you repeat this cycle, this trains your body to be able to handle higher levels of stress hormone and recover faster.
 This is different from endurance exercise which keeps cortisol elevated and when cortisol stays elevated for too long it prevents fat burning.